Nicholas Serota: Tate directorship

-The short-listed candidates for the Tate Directorship, who included Norman Rosenthal and Julian Spalding, were asked to prepare a seven-year scheme for the Tate.
+The short-listed candidates for the Tate directorship, who included Norman Rosenthal and Julian Spalding, were asked to prepare a seven-year scheme for the Tate.
 Serota's submission, on two sides of A4 paper, was titled "Grasping the Nettle".
-It analysed the various areas of Tate work and proposed future stratagems to deal with the imminent crisis caused by restricted government financial support, changing public sector management expectations and increasing art market prices.
+It analysed the various areas of Tate work and proposed future strategies to deal with the imminent crisis caused by restricted government financial support, changing public sector management expectations and increasing art market prices.
 He saw many areas of the Tate's operations in need of overhaul, and concluded that the gallery was loved, but not respected enough.
-Tate Chairman, Richard Rogers considered this by far the best proposal submitted.
+Tate chairman, Sir Richard Rogers considered this by far the best proposal submitted.

-News of Serota's appointment as Tate Director in 1988 was received enthusiastially by Howard Hodgkin, who wrote in The Sunday Times, "Nick Serota has enormous energy and demonstrated at the Whitechapel a tremendous sense of diplomacy.
+News of Serota's appointment as Tate director in 1988 was received enthusiastically by Howard Hodgkin, who wrote in The Sunday Times, "Nick Serota has enormous energy and demonstrated at the Whitechapel a tremendous sense of diplomacy.
 He is a passionate man, and indeed is quite unusual in this country in his commitment to modern painting and sculpture."

 In contrast, Peter Fuller made a scathing attack in Modern Painters magazine, saying that Serota would be incapable, by temperament and ability, of maintaining the Tate's historic collection.

 Major expansion of the Tate Gallery had been seen as inevitable for two decades.
 In 1993, the creation of the National Lottery made it possible to anticipate the availability of major public funding for an enlarged Gallery.

 In 1995, Tate received £52 million towards the conversion of the former Bankside Power Station to create Tate Modern.
 The final cost was £135 million; Serota managed to secure the funds to make up the shortfall from a range of private sources.
 Tate Modern opened in May 2000 and quickly became a major tourist fixture of London.
 As well as housing acclaimed new works by Louise Bourgeois and Anish Kapoor, the Gallery has also provided the base for successful exhibitions of Donald Judd, Picasso, Matisse and Edward Hopper.